Last reviewed August 21, 2018

 Article IV – Powers and Duties of the Board

-The powers and duties of the Board shall conform with those set forth in Colorado Revised Statute 24-90-109.
+The powers and duties of the Board shall conform to those set forth in Colorado Revised Statute 24-90-109.
 See Appendix 2.
-These powers shall include but are not limited to employing a librarian (hereafter referred to as Library Director).
-The Library Director shall administer policies adopted by the Board; employ, direct and supervise staff members; prepare required reports; recommend policies and procedures; and promote effective library service.
-The Board shall annually perform a formal evaluation of the Library Director according to the form adopted by the Board.
+These powers shall include but are not limited to employing a librarian (hereafter referred to as Library manager).
+The Library manager shall administer policies adopted by the Board; employ, direct and supervise staff members; prepare required reports; recommend policies and procedures; and promote effective library service.
+The Board may perform an evaluation of the Library manager in manner adopted by the Board, on an annual basis.

 Article V – Membership